 DO NOT SEND CASH.

-Those authors who are not ACFW members will pay a fee of $115 per entry.
-You may join ACFW at the time you enter the contest, then your contest fee will be $45 per entry.
+Authors who are not ACFW members will pay a fee of $115 per entry.
+Author can join ACFW at contest entry time and pay the $45 per entry fee.

 There are no refunds and books will not be returned.

 • January 2, 2015 - Contest officially opens.

 • March 15, 2015 – Contest closes at 4:00pm CENTRAL.**